brennanfee/dotfiles/README.md

 A number of dotfiles support "include" files in various ways.
 All of the files that do support such a construct have been pre-configured to allow both an OS specific override as well as a local (host specific) override.
 In all cases the order is: first the global settings, then the OS settings, finally the local settings.
+All of which can further be overridden using a dotfiles-private repository.

-## Windows and PowerShell
+## Windows, WSL, and PowerShell

 For Windows machines the above steps should all be performed in the bash shell provided by WSL.
-After those steps are complete you can run the following to set up PowerShell as well.
+After these steps you could then pull the [WinFiles](https://github.com/brennanfee/winfiles) repo to set up PowerShell and the Windows side of things (see that repo for instructions).

-1. Open a PowerShell window and run ~/.dotfiles/windows/setup-powershell.ps1
-1. Open a separate windows as Administrator and run ~/.dotfiles/windows/setup-win-admin.ps1